Dr. Schumacher Opens Up About Osteopathic Medicine, Medical Technology and PC Gaming

 Thomas, R. Schumacher, D.O.

-, is a board-certified family medicine doctor with Swedish Covenant Medical Group.
+, is a board-certified family medicine doctor with Swedish Medical Group.
 His clinical interests include preventive medicine, women’s health and osteopathic manipulation.

 To make a primary care